-A person employed as a Community Services Employee - Level 6 shall undertake a range of functions for which operational policies, practices and guidelines may need to be developed.
+A person employed at this level shall undertake a range of functions for which operational policies, practices and guidelines may need to be developed.
 An employee at this level may exercise managerial functions within an organisation or operate as a specialist, either as a member of a specialist team or independently.

 General features of this level allow employees the scope to influence the operational activities of the organisation and would require employees to be involved with establishing operational procedures which impact upon the organisation and/or the sections of the community served by it.
 Employees at this level will be expected to contribute to management of the organisation or a section thereof, assist with or prepare budgets, establish procedures and work practices.
 Employees will be involved in the formation of programmes and work practices and will be required to provide assistance and/or expert advice to other employees.
-Employees may be required to negotiate matters on behalf of the organisation.
+Employees may be required to represent the organisation and to collaborate with other organisations and government agencies in relation to the development of high level policy and practice standards.

 Positions at this level will require responsibility for decision making in the particular work area and the provision of expert advice.
 Employees will be required to provide consultation and assistance relevant to the workplace.
 Employees will be required to set outcomes for the work areas for which they are responsible so as to achieve the objectives of the organisation.
-They may be required to undertake the control and coordination of a programme, project and/or significant work area.
+They may be required to undertake the control and co-ordination of a programme, project and/or significant work area.
 Employees require a good understanding of the long term goals of the organisation.